How to Make Honey Slime

 - embellishments

-Begin with a small bottle of clear glue.
-The common clear school glue is fine – there is no need to spend a lot of money.
+You will need a medium sized bottle of clear glue.
+The common clear school glue is fine – there is no need to spend a lot of money for a fancy brand.

-Borax can be purchased from supply stores but you may already have some in your washroom.
-It can be found in the laundry section of most stores.
+If not, look for it in the laundry section of most grocery stores.
 I use it as a laundry detergent booster for a really dirty load of jeans.

 Plain tap water is the last ingredient of the basic recipe for honey slime.
-We need some that is warm and some that is room temperature.
+You will need two containers of water – one with warm water and another with water that is room temperature.
+You don’t have to heat the water – you can use warm/hot water from the tap.

 Embellishments

-Instead, let’s use some yellow and brown gel food coloring to tint our project to a respectable honey color.
+To stay with our honey theme, let’s use some yellow and brown gel food coloring to tint our project to a respectable honey color.
+This is optional but an important part of creating the honey illusion.

-For fun and sparkle, let’s add some gold (extra fine) glitter and some small pieces (plastic or resin).
+For fun and sparkle, you can add some gold (extra fine) glitter and some small pieces that look like bees (plastic or resin).
 Of course, these are optional and you certainly can omit them if you wish.

 A slime recipe is not carved in stone.
 Ingredient amounts may need to vary a bit due to temperature and humidity.
-This recipe make a firmer slime that is not too runny.
+This recipe makes a firmer slime that is not too runny.

 Let your kids experiment and use problem solving skills to decide exactly how much glue or water/borax they need to get just the perfect consistency that they wish.